petabi/reproduce/README.md

       If DIR is given, the g option is not supported.
   -k: kafka config file (Ex: kafka.conf)
       it overrides default kafka config to user kafka config
+  -m: match [Pattern FILE]
+  -n: prefix of file name to send multiple files or directory
   -o: output [TEXTFILE/none]
       If no 'o' option is given, output is kafka
   -p: queue period time. how much time keep queued data. (default: 3)